-These are the most common questions parents ask about special education eligibility for children with dyslexia.
+Questions about dyslexia and special education eligibility are some of the most common questions parents ask us.
 If you suspect your child has dyslexia, trust your gut!
 Have your child tested, by the school or by a private evaluator.

 Q: If my child has been diagnosed with dyslexia (or dysgraphia or dyscalculia), is he eligible for special education services under an IEP?

 A: Maybe.
 A dyslexia diagnosis or “identification” of dyslexia is part of determining eligibility for special education.
 If your child has a learning disability in reading (dyslexia), writing (dysgraphia), or math (dyscalculia), AND she also is not achieving “adequately” in school, then she is eligible for special education services under an IEP.
 However, some kids with dyslexia don’t need IEPs—an older child with dyslexia may have already learned the skills they need to achieve in school, or they may be able to compensate for their dyslexia and still be successful.
 A child doesn’t need an IEP just because they have a diagnosis, but if they need “specialized instruction,” they should have an IEP.
 Even if your child is getting a reading intervention in school, one benefit to having that intervention time documented on an IEP is that it obligates the school to provide it, and gives you recourse if they do not.

 Q: Can my child’s school use my child’s Fountas and Pinnell level (those A-Z reading levels) to say that my child is not below grade level and therefore does not qualify?